k5602/course_pilot/README.md

 - **Search & Filter**: Find notes across all your courses instantly with highlighting
 - **Export Notes**: Generate study guides from your collected insights
 - **Markdown Support**: Format notes with headers, lists, and emphasis

+#### **Test Suite & Error Recovery** 🚧 PLANNED
+Comprehensive testing and error handling improvements:
+- **Test Coverage**: Unit and integration tests for all new functionality
+- **Error Boundaries**: Graceful error handling with recovery options
+- **Loading States**: Progress indicators and skeleton loading for better UX
+- **User Feedback**: Toast notifications and optimistic updates with rollback

 ## 🔮 Future Enhancements: The Power-Up Suite